 Beyond appearances, the Speedframe is also built for the long haul.
 The outer shell is fused to the EPS in the mold, and it leaves no foam exposed on the helmet's exterior to chip away over time.
 The strap mounts are molded into the EPS, and the magnetic Fidlock buckle won't wear out with extended use.
 Our one point of minor concern is the vertical harness adjustment where the two pins snap into a molded insert in the EPS.
 We worry that with many adjustments over time, pins' fit might start to wear out and loosen.
 This adjustment is typically a set-it-and-forget-it feature for most riders, however, so our concerns are minor.

 The Speedframe Pro comes at a significantly lower price than some of the other top performers in our test.
-The Specialized Ambush, Smith Forefront, and POC Tectal Race will each put a considerably larger dent in your wallet for a similar level of performance, so we think the Speedframe Pro is a great buy.
+The Specialized Ambush, Smith Forefront, POC Tectal Race, and Giro Manifest will each put a considerably larger dent in your wallet for a similar level of performance, so we think the Speedframe Pro is a great buy.
 It has just about everything you could ask for in a comfortable, safe package, and it only gives up a few grams to its more-expensive counterparts.
 Unless you're a gram counter hunting for the lightest kit available, the Speedframe is one of the best helmet options out there.

 We spent weeks putting the Speedframe through its paces and didn't find any issues with its performance.
 It's a comfortable, safe, feature-packed chunk of EPS that will last you for as long as you can avoid hitting the deck.
 Fox clearly put in the work to create a well-rounded product.